Noah Ripstein

 Aug 30, 2024 🎉 The patent-pending multimodal ML product I built at RBC Amplify was awarded the “Industry Disruptor Award” by chief executives!
 Watch me in the Amplify promotional video here

-Jun 10, 2024 🎉 I was honoured with the top academic prize for McMaster’s interdisciplinary Artsci program in at my graduation!
+Jun 10, 2024 🎉 I was honoured with the top academic prize for McMaster’s interdisciplinary Artsci program at my graduation!
 Laura Dodson Prize

 latest blog posts